JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 For Android, follow a procedure that is very similar to the one for running tests on iOS.

-1. Open the file `androidTest.kt` in `shared/src/androidTest/kotlin`.
+1. Open the file `androidTest.kt` in `shared/src/androidTest/kotlin/com.example.shared`.

 2. Click the **Run** gutter icon next to the test.

 ## Update your application

-1. Open the file `common.kt` in `shared/src/commonMain/kotlin`.
+1. Open the file `Greeting.kt` in `shared/src/commonMain/kotlin/com.example.shared`.
-    This file stores the shared code for both platforms – Android and iOS.
+    This directory stores the shared code for both platforms – Android and iOS.
 If you make changes to the shared code, you will see changes in both applications.

     ![Common Kotlin file](common-kotlin-file.png)